 Many famous writers made Key West Florida home in the quiet years before World War Two.
 These include Ernest Hemingway, Tennessee Williams and many others.

 Hemingway liked to work in the early hours of the morning until early afternoon, then go hang out at Sloppy Joe's.
 This old bar is still a popular tourist hangout.

 When Hemingway wasn't drinking, he enjoyed fishing the waters of the Florida Keys.

-An interesting book about that time that includes some of the works by the authors is "The Key West Reader" by George Murphy and the "Book Lover's Guide to Florida" by Kevin McCarthy.
+Interesting books about that time that includes some of the works by the authors is "The Key West Reader" by George Murphy and the "Book Lover's Guide to Florida" by Kevin McCarthy.

 In the years before and during World War Two the military buildup of the island began in earnest.
 It's strategic location was perfect for both US Navy vessels and aircraft.

 The military need for potable drinking water was a fortunate circumstance for residents of Key West and all the Florida Keys.

 The U.S. Navy developed a well field in Florida City on the mainland, and installed pumping stations and and 18 inch water line along the length of the Keys.